 Rosin is the king of our concentrate mountain and we love, love, did I mention love, to dab it.

-You can use rosin in a vape pen!
+How to use rosin in a vape pen

 First of all, you are going to need to make the rosin less viscous.
-You can do this using terpenes or a combination of PG (propylene glycol) and VG (vegetable glycerin).
-Most ejuices sold are a combination of the two, however the very best rosin-based vape pens are made with single source, re-introduced terpenes to achieve the desired consistency.
+You can do this using terpenes or a combination of PG (Propylene Glycol) and VG (Vegetable Glycerin).
+Most vape juices sold are a combination of the two, however the very best rosin-based vape pens are made with single source, re-introduced terpenes to achieve the desired consistency.